In marketing the Evo T20 Compaq described it as being "Legacy Free". What this

 were unpopulated.

-The SODIMM socket takes 144 pin PC133 SODIMM SDRAM memory.
+RAM: The SODIMM socket takes 144 pin PC133 SODIMM SDRAM memory.
 You'll find suitable memory advertised on ebay by people who've upgraded their laptops.
 A 128MB SODIMM can be picked up for £1 plus about the same again in postage charges.
-I believe the maximum memory supported is 256Mb.
-(So far I've only added 128Mb SODIMMs).
+So far I've only added 128Mb SODIMMs but I've heard from Troy Wright who has successfully fitted a 512MB SODIMM (Kingston part # KTC-N600/512).